Best Western Sunset Inn

 Laundromat We have a change machine as well as vending for laundry soap and softener.

-Late check out We can sometimes accommodate this request.
+Late check out, based on availability.
 Please contact the front desk during your stay.

 Children's activities We have a playground on-site.
 Please see photos on our website.